fangwei123456/spikingjelly/docs/source/activation_based_en/migrate_from_legency.rst

 In the new version of SpikingJelly, we can use :class:`spikingjelly.activation_based.functional.set_step_mode` to change the step mode of all modules in the whole network.\
-If all modules use single-step, the network can use step-by-step propagation pattern; if all modules use multi-step, the network can use layer-by-layer propagation pattern:
+If all modules use single-step, the network can use a step-by-step propagation pattern; if all modules use multi-step, the network can use a layer-by-layer propagation pattern:

 .. code-block:: python